HackerDom/ctf-cloud/cloud/README.md

 To deploy Cloud master role, run ```ansible-playbook cloud_master.yaml```

 This command will set up the remote server.

+The directory "db_init_state_prod" in cloud_master/files/api_srv should be renamed to "db" after the deploy.
+This was made to protect database from accidental redeploy.

 #### Preparing the Cloud for Game